oer4sdi/OER-spatial-data-streaming/OER-Story-Board.md

 sensebox_data_url = https://api.opensensemap.org/statistics/descriptive
 ```

 In the notebook, you will be required to peform few tasks to complete the data downloading process.

-### 3.3 Processing the PM2.5 data stream

-In this section you'll learn how to execute the jupyter notebooks and the function of each notebook.
-Here's a short summary of what each notebook does:

-> `src/step_1_data_prep.ipynb`: In this notebook you'll perform various tasks like code completion and map interactions.
-You'll then be able to pull live data from the Opensensemap APIs in real-time and store it locally

-> `src/step_2_producer.ipynb`: This notebook represents a function that usually takes place within an IoT sensor like uploading/streaming of data to cloud.
-You'll be able to stream data in a kafka environment, however, just on your local PC where your own system acts like a cloud server

-> `src/step_3_event_processing.ipynb`: Finally, the streamed data is retained in your docker's memory as it is waiting to be consumed by a `kafka consumer`.
-In this notebook you'll be able to pull this data and perform event detection and visualization for the same.

-**Event Detection & Sensor Locator**

-You should first launch the jupyter notebook, this way we can work directly inside a docker environment
+You should first launch the jupyter notebook, this way we can work directly inside a docker environment.

 To do this, open a new terminal/CMD window and enter the following command to get the URL of the hosted Jupyter Notebook

 ```